-A judge can also make any orders needed to keep the child safe, such as taking one parent’s right to make decisions for a child away, or ordering supervised access to a child.
+A judge can also make any orders needed to keep the child safe, such as taking one parent’s right to decide for a child away or ordering supervised access to a child.

 Division of community property.
-Community property is divided by the court between two parties according to a “just and right” division.
+The court divides community property between two parties according to a “just and right” division.
 Judges use different factors (including grounds for the divorce, if any, like cruelty or conviction of a felony) to decide what a “just and right” division is.
 Family violence can impact what a “just and right” division means in your divorce.

-For more information, read Dividing Property & Debt upon Divorce.
+For more information, read Dividing Property and Debt upon Divorce.

-A judge can order that payments (called “spousal maintenance”) be made from a spouse’s future income to another spouse as part of a divorce.
+Spousal maintenance.
+A judge can order payments (called “spousal maintenance”) from a spouse’s future income to another spouse as part of a divorce.
 The court may grant spousal maintenance in limited circumstances if certain statutory requirements are met.
-Generally, the court may grant maintenance if the spouse will not have enough property and money to meet for their minimum reasonable needs, and if the spouse paying maintenance was convicted of or received deferred adjudication of a criminal offense that is also family violence within two years before the suit was filed or during the suit.
-The spouse who committed family violence must have been convicted of or received deferred adjudication for, a criminal offense that also constitutes family violence.
+Generally, the court may award maintenance if the spouse will not have enough property and money to meet their minimum reasonable needs and if the spouse paying maintenance was convicted of or received deferred adjudication of a criminal offense that is also family violence within two years before the suit was filed or during the suit.
+The spouse who committed family violence must have been convicted of or received deferred adjudication for a criminal offense that also constitutes family violence.
 See Texas Family Code 8.051.